Eejain/academic-kickstart/content/syllabus/_index.md

 | 0%&#x2013;49.5%            | 5.0         |

 -   **Weekly Reflection (20 points)**
-    -   Everyone will submit a short response in our shared OneNote (<https://bit.ly/3Op3gm4>) after each meeting.
+    -   Everyone will submit a short response in our shared [OneNote notebook](https://bit.ly/3Op3gm4) after each meeting.
     -   In the response, please write down in bullet points: what you have learned; what you don't quite understand; what you would like to learn more about regarding the particular topic of the week?

 -   **VR Experience (20 points)**